Understanding Days Sales Outstanding & Its Role in Optimizing A/R

 1. Collections Effectiveness Index (CEI):

-As the name suggests, CEI measures how effective the collections team and their procedures are.
-Acknowledged as one of the best metrics to consider along with DSO, you can interpret the order-to-cash teams’ performance.
+As the name suggests, CEI measures the effectiveness of the collections team and their procedures.
+Recognized as one of the best metrics to complement DSO, it provides valuable insights into the performance of the order-to-cash teams.

 2. Bad Debt to Sales:

-Bad debt occurs when customers can’t pay their dues, and this metric shows how much amount is written off.
-This is measured in ratio, and if it increases with time, it suggests weak credit policies and management.
+Bad debt occurs when customers can’t pay their dues, and this ratio measures the amount of money a company needs to write off as a bad debt expense compared to its net sales.
+If this ratio increases over time, it suggests weak credit policies and management.

 3. Days Deduction Outstanding: